kyma-project/kyma/docs/rafter/08-02-set-minio-to-gateway-mode.md

 ## Steps

 You can set MinIO to the given Gateway mode both during and after Kyma installation.
 In both cases, you need to create and configure an access key for your cloud provider account, apply a Secret and a ConfigMap with an override to a cluster or Minikube, and trigger the Kyma installation process.
+This tutorial shows how to switch to MinIO Gateway in the runtime, when you already have Kyma installed locally or on a cluster.

 >**CAUTION:** Buckets created in MinIO without using Bucket CRs are not recreated or migrated while switching to MinIO Gateway mode.